Frequently Asked Questions

 What are Veterans’ Ride Connect’s business hours?

-The Veterans’ Ride Connect Customer Service Call Center is open 8 a.m. to 4 p.m.
+The Veterans’ Ride Connect Mobility Management Center is open 8 a.m. to 4 p.m.
 Monday through Friday to take calls from veterans.

 How do I know which provider will be handling my transportation?

-Once a Veterans’ Ride Connect customer service representative has booked your trip with one of the transit agencies, the provider (transit agency) will then contact you to confirm your trip.
+Once a Veterans’ Ride Connect customer service representative has booked your trip with one of the transit agencies, the provider (transit agency) will then contact you to confirm your trip and let you know what time your pickup will be.

 What is one-call/one-click?